adayoung/MudletIRC/README.md

 - You cannot be connected to the IRC network with the same nickname from two different places.
 If you try that, one of those places will receive a slightly modified nickname as enforced by the network.
+- Achaea has a new policy against [OOC Combat Communications](https://www.achaea.com/game-help/?what=ooc-combat-communication).
+Don't use IRC for relaying large amounts of combat data in real time!